FREQUENTLY ASKED QUESTIONS

 1. There are three types of programs that can be added to the Program Management Center:

-a) Coaching: A coaching program is run by an USPTA and/or PTR certified tennis professional.
+a) Coaching: A coaching program is run by

 b) Community: A community program may be run by non-certified coaches, local coordinators, Community Tennis Associations (CTAs), National Junior Tennis and Learning (NJTLs) organizations, volunteers or parents.
 After-school or out-of-school programs should be registered in the community classification.